-Have you ever tried to use a really nice natural shampoo, had it go well for a few washes… and then start to really not work?
+Have you ever tried to use a really nice natural shampoo, had it go well for a few washes… and then it stopped working?
 Hair limp, weighed down, just not clean?

-Have you ever reached for some more toxic shampoo and felt like its the only thing that makes your hair really "clean"?
+Have you ever reached for a more toxic shampoo and felt like it's the only thing that makes your hair really "clean"?

 You are not alone!

-There is so much talk about sulfates and silicones and parabens these days that is is easy to get lost in the shuffle.
-Looking at the science of these ingredients can REALLY HELP clarify what is happening here ~
+There is so much talk about sulfates and silicones these days that it is easy to get overwhelmed.
+Looking at the science of these ingredients can REALLY HELP clarify what is happening here.

-So, silicones - they are found in most mainstream conditioners and styling products (sometimes they are in shampoos as well) and they are what creates that "slip" on the hair, that smooth, velvety swingy hair that looks and feels slippery.
+So, silicones - they are found in most mainstream conditioners and styling products (sometimes they are in shampoos as well) and they are what creates that smooth, velvety swingy hair that looks and feels slippery.
 Silicones are coating the hair, creating a barrier and creating the temporary illusion of shiny, healthy hair.
-Unfortunately, they are not water-soluble, and it takes some very specific detergents to get them to dissolve.
+Unfortunately, they are not usually water-soluble, and it takes some very specific detergents to get them to dissolve.
 Enter sulfates.
 Sulfates are able to break down silicones and remove silicone build-up from the hair.
-Silicones will quickly build up on the hair if not washed out by sulfates.
-Natural shampoos without sulfates simply cannot break down silicones.
+Silicones will build up on the hair if not washed out by sulfates.
+Natural shampoos without sulfates cannot break down silicones.

-If you are trying to use natural shampoo that does not have sulfates, but you are still using any products (conditioner, styling creams, etc) that have silicones, your hair will start to build up silicone residue.
-This is why your natural shampoo often doesn't feel like its working.
+If you are trying to use shampoo that does not contain sulfates, and you are still using any products (conditioner, styling creams, etc) that have silicones, your hair will start to build up silicone residue.
+This is why your natural shampoo often doesn't feel like it's working.
 Over time the silicones you are using build up and the hair no longer feels clean after washing.

-Unfortunately for all of us, silicones are probably the only thing that is going to give you hair that Pantene pro-v ad level of swing and slip, unless you are really good to your hair from the very start or are just blessed.
-So why are silicones are sulfates bad?
+Unfortunately silicones are probably the only thing that is going to give your hair that Pantene-pro-v-ad level of swing and slip, unless you are really good to your hair from the very start or are just blessed.
+So why are silicones and sulfates bad?
 Why make the switch away from them?

-Silicones have not been scientifically proven to do anything really bad to our health.
-However, they are bio-accumulative and don't break down for hundreds of years, meaning they are contributing to the sludge pollution in our oceans and waterways.
-So, that isn't great.
-Also, silicones are not actually hydrating your hair, they are just creating a coating - and anything you put on after silicones to hydrate the hair cannot actually penetrate the hair shaft.
+Silicones have not been scientifically proven to do anything really bad to our health, so they are not something to panic about.
+However, they are bio-accumulative and don't break down for hundreds of years, meaning they are contributing to the sludge pollution in our oceans and waterways - which isn't great.
+Also, silicones are not actually hydrating your hair, they are just creating a coating, so anything you put on after silicones to hydrate the hair cannot actually penetrate the hair shaft.
 This leads to dryness.
-Because silicones quickly build up, they encourage frequent washing, leading to drier hair and scalps over time.
-The hair becomes drier and more brittle, creating more need for that silicone coating to create the illusion of healthy hair.
-(Silicones can also create build-up on the scalp leading to more hair loss.)
+Because silicones quickly build up, they encourage frequent washing with shampoos containing sulfates, leading to drier hair and scalps over time.
+The hair becomes drier and more brittle over time, leading you to go searching for more products.
+(Silicones can also create build-up on the scalp leading to more hair loss).

-How to identify Sulfates and similar harsh detergents: The most common sulfate is Sodium Laurel Sulfate.
-There are many variations that are cousins of sulfates that are good to stay away from :
+How to identify sulfates and similar harsh detergents: The most common sulfate is Sodium Lauryl Sulfate.
+There are many variations that are cousins of sulfates that are good to stay away from…